lecelechavarre/task-management-tool/README.md

 - Concurrency: currently this is a single-process app.
 Atomic writes are used to reduce corruption risk.
 - Backup: corrupt JSONs are backed up to `tasks.json.bak`.
 - Future: export to CSV, web UI, login/multi-user, notifications.

-Enjoy! — built as a polished, simple, single-user desktop app.